Exploring and evaluating a multi-criteria forecasting decision support system

-Forecasting performance is usually measured by some form of accuracy, while organisations often have other measures in mind when making forecasting decisions, such as sales targets, promotional campaigns, sustainability considerations etc. Only recently, the need for non conventional errors of measure have been proposed in Kück et al., (2021).
+Forecasting performance is usually measured by some form of accuracy, while organisations often have other measures in mind when making forecasting decisions, such as sales targets, promotional campaigns and sustainability considerations among many others.
+Only recently, the need for non conventional errors of measure have been proposed in Kück et al., (2021).
 Although a range of measures have been adopted to evaluate different forecasting methods and the parameters of specific methods, the analysis of the preferred method is relying on a simplistic choice without a more structured investigation of the choice problem.
 Instead, MCDM techniques could help in defining how the evaluation of forecasting methods and the choice of the parameters can happen, considering a variety of performance measures that can be assumed as the criteria to optimise.
 MCDM techniques could be particularly useful because they can take into account not only a variety of measures, including qualitative evaluations, but also their interaction and their hierarchy.
 Moreover, robustness of the forecasting techniques can be enhanced by taking into account misspecification of the model measured in terms of stability with respect to perturbations of the model parameters in the perspective of some well-known approaches in the domains of economics and decision under uncertainty.

 Therefore, there is a strong argument to call for inter-disciplinary research combining forecasting and MCDM techniques, and enhancing understanding of how these two well-established disciplines should be combined to benefit organisational planning decisions.